Gonciarov/CV/README.md

 ### October 2020
 #### Software volunteer, Age UK, London

-Volunteer group project for Age UK charity, working on creating a new volunteers management system (initially Ruby on Rails/Administrate), communicating with client to understand their needs, developing MVP (in progress).
+Volunteer group project for Age UK charity, worked on creating a new volunteers management system (initially Ruby on Rails/Administrate, later switched to Airtable), communicated with client to understand their needs, developed MVP, presented the product to client.

 ### October 2019 - present
 #### Freelance digital content producer, London